rachitnigam/rachitnigam.com/content/talk.md

 **Presentation.** I am planning to present my talk on my personal laptop which has HDMI and USB-C ports.
 If I am expected to present on a different laptop or need to connect to different display interfaces, please let me know ASAP.

 **Recording.** In general, I am happy to have the talk recorded for internal use of your department.
 If your department is planning to publicly publish a version of my talk, please let me know in advance.

-## Accommodation Requests
-I am currently recovering from a recent illness.
-I would appreciate the following accommodations.

-**Dietary Restrictions.**
-I am not eating dairy, raw foods (sushi etc.), and extremely spicy foods.
-I am generally also avoiding extremely caffeinated drinks but am still happy to accompany folks to coffee or tea shops.

-**Schedule.**
-I would like a 15-minute break every two hours to eat a light snack.